smiletrl/golang_escape/pkg/example3/README.md

 ```

 Run above command `go test -bench=. -benchmem` again, and this time, we will see slice always gets allocated to heap even with length `1`.

 ## Conclusion

-1. When a slice is used with `append`, this slice may dynamically grow pretty large, which is not identical to an array with a fixed size.
-So it's reasonable to allocate the slice variable to [heap - dynamic memory allocation](https://en.wikipedia.org/wiki/Memory_management#DYNAMIC).
+1. When a slice is used with `append`, slice variable is always being allocated to [heap - dynamic memory allocation](https://en.wikipedia.org/wiki/Memory_management#DYNAMIC).
+We might cover the reason in a separate topic.

 2. When a slice is not using `append`, it will be determined by its size.
 a.
 If the size is small, then it will be allocated to stack.